 “Avatar” & “Avatar: The Way of Water” by James Horner, Simon Franglen

-“Nope” by Michael Abels, Various Artists
+“Late Night Tales” by Various Artists